The Current State of State Damage Caps

 Several states “cap,” or limit, damages in some or all personal injury claims.

-Because states have great latitude in whether, which, and how they cap damages, state laws on caps vary widely: Some states cap economic damages only, some cap non-economic damages only, some cap both, some neither.
+Because states have great latitude in whether, which, and how they cap damages, caps on damages by state vary widely: Some states cap economic damages only, some cap non-economic damages only, some cap both, and some neither.

 In addition, some states exempt particular types of cases from their caps.
 Several states have considered whether their own damages caps are permitted by the state’s constitution, and some have even struck down their own damages caps after a violation was found.